 Olympians are swimming upstream against bias toward Black hair, and so are the rest of us daily

 The Olympics begin Friday in Japan.
-There is a lot on the International Olympic Committee’s docket to be concern about in this pandemic: 83 percent of the Japanese citizenry oppose holding it; its population is roughly 10 percent vaccinated as of May; athletes are not required to be vaccinated against the coronavirus, though they are encouraged; the virus’ Delta variant poses a new challenge to public safety; and The New England Journal of Medicine flat-out condemns the IOC’s safety protocols.
+There is a lot on the International Olympic Committee’s docket to be concerned about in this pandemic: 83 percent of the Japanese citizenry oppose holding it; Japan’s population is roughly 10 percent vaccinated as of May; athletes are not required to be vaccinated against the coronavirus, though they are encouraged; the virus’ Delta variant poses a new challenge to public safety; and The New England Journal of Medicine flat-out condemns the IOC’s safety protocols.

 The least of the Olympics’ concerns should be that of swim caps for Black hair.
 But the International Swimming Federation of the IOC said the design of the swim caps does not fit “the natural form of the head,” a statement eerily reminiscent of the eugenics movement’s propaganda to substantiate Black anatomical and intellectual inferiority.

 In wanting to encourage swimming throughout the global Black diaspora – an underrepresented demographic in aquatic sports – Michael Chapman and Toks Ahmed founded Soul Cap, a British specialist brand of swim caps for textured and Black hair.
 They submitted their application to FINA for the caps to be worn at the Olympics to accommodate Black hair texture, especially Black hairstyles such as braids, locks, extensions or Senegalese twists that are uncommon on white competitors in the sport.
-The water sports world governing body straight-out denied Soul Cap, stating no athletes need “caps of such size and configuration.”
+The water sports world’s governing body straight-out denied Soul Cap, stating no athletes need “caps of such size and configuration.”

 FINA’s rejection of the caps cast a pall on its purported welcoming of diversity.
 It sends, regrettably, a global message of rejection to Black and brown and textured-hair athletes wanting to compete at an Olympic level.